sakethbolla/enpm611-team5/README.md

 python run.py --feature 0
 ```

-If you want to run feature 1 : Which shows the graphical represenation of the Top Issue creators, Top Issue closers and the Emoji Reactions Summary :
+If you want to run feature 1 : Which shows the graphical representation of the Top Issue creators, Top Issue closers and the Emoji Reactions Summary :

 ```
 python run.py --feature 1
 ```

-If you want to run feature 2 : Which shows the graphical represenation of the No of issues vs kind of label with their average resolution time :
+If you want to run feature 2 : Which shows the graphical representation of the No of issues vs kind of label with their average resolution time :

 ```
 python run.py --feature 2